EndPointCorp/end-point-blog/2011/06/24/we-are-hiring-ruby-on-rails-developer.html.md

 End Point is a 15-year-old web consulting company based in New York City, with 20 full-time employees working remotely from around the United States.
 Our team is made up of strong e-commerce, database, and system administration talent that leverage a variety of open source technologies.

 We service over 200 clients ranging from small mom and pop shops to large corporations.
-End Point continues to grow this year and we're looking for intelligent and passionate people that want to join our team and make a difference.
+End Point continues to grow this year and we’re looking for intelligent and passionate people that want to join our team and make a difference.
 We prefer open source technology and do collaborative development with Git, GNU Screen, IRC, and voice.

 **What is in it for you?**